hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 ```$ cd```

-This puts you in your home directory.
-This folder here.
+> This puts you in your home directory.
+No matter where you are in the directory system, `cd` will always bring you back to your home directory.

 Now using `cd` and `ls`, go in to the `unix_oct2015` directory and list its contents.
-Now go into the `raw_fastq` and list its contents.
+Now go into the `raw_fastq` directory, and list its contents.

 Let's also check to see where we are.
-Sometimes when we're wandering around in the file system, it's easy to lose track of where we are and get lost.
+Sometimes when we're wandering around in the file system, it's easy to lose track of where we are.
+The command that tells you this is:

-If you want to know what directory you're currently in, type

 ```$ pwd```

-This stands for 'print working directory'.
-The directory you're currently working in.
+> This stands for 'print working directory'. i.e. the directory you're currently working in.

 What if we want to move back up and out of the `raw_fastq` directory?
 Can we just type `cd unix_oct2015`?
 Try it and see what happens.

-To go 'back up a level' we need to use `..`
+To go 'back up a level' we can use `..`

 Type

 ```$ cd ..```

 Now do `ls` and `pwd`.
-See now that we went back up in to the `unix_oct2015`
-directory. `..` means go back up a level.

-* * * *
-**Exercise**

-Now we're going to try a hunt.
-Find a hidden directory in `unix_oct2015` list its contents, and find the text file in there.
-What is the name of the file?

-Hint: hidden files and folders in unix start with `.`, for example `.my_hidden_directory`
-* * * *
+> `..` denotes parent directory, and you can use it anywhere in the system to go back to the parent directory.
+Can you think of an example when this won't work?

 #### Examining the contents of other directories